somatra-dev/olr-cdc-oracle-no-dbz/README.md

-# Oracle CDC with OpenLogReplicator, and Kafka
+# Oracle CDC with OpenLogReplicator and Kafka

 A production-ready Change Data Capture (CDC) pipeline that streams Oracle database changes to Apache Kafka using OpenLogReplicator.